 She called the current system “medieval” and suggested that the reasons why the university system developed as it did no longer exist, because of the evolution of the Internet.
 Here is an excerpt from the beginning of the video: Today’s universities are based on a medieval model, which brought together uniquely, in one central, geographical location, three related, scarce resources:Information: Massive amounts of information collected in the university library.Subject-matter experts: Professors.Socially acceptable mechanisms for certifying mastery in complicated fields.

 Think here: tests, exams, degrees, diplomas.So students who wanted access to professors and to information, and students who, after studying all that information from those professors, wanted a way to signal mastery to the outside world?
 They had one choice.
 What Higher Education Will Look Like in 2020 [STUDY] In 2020, students may be able to travel to faraway continents, and attend a school halfway around the world.

 Experts predict technology will facilitate distance learning outside of traditional classrooms, according to a survey published by the Pew Internet & American Life Project.
 In the study, 1,021 education experts and stakeholders including technology researchers, university directors, venture capitalists and Ivy League university professors, relayed their predictions about the future of higher education.
-About 60% of respondents believe higher education will look completely different from the way it is today.
-While, 39% of participants think the traditional college structure will not change drastically aside from a deeper integration of in-classroom technology.
+5 Jobs That Will Be Popular for Online Students in 2017 [Infographic] As online learning continues to grow in popularity and availability, the career outlook for some professionals is looking bright.

+Jobs in 2017 may not require a degree from a traditional school.
 Liberty University Online took a look at five jobs that will be very attractive to students who are earning their degree online while working or parenting.
 Nurses, teachers, accountants, software engineers and network administrators are career choices that are becoming increasingly accessible for online and distance learners.
-For many students, the classroom is becoming a thing of the past and it’s time that all colleges expand their online learning programs.
+Moody's Gives Higher Education a Bleak Outlook.